 Mortgage Companies and Regulatory Arbitrage

-Mortgage companies (MCs) do not fall under the strict regulatory regime applicable to depository institutions.
-We empirically show that the resulting regulatory arbitrage allowed bank holding companies (BHCs) to circumvent consumer compliance regulations, mitigate capital requirements, and reduce exposure to loan-related losses.
-As compared to bank subsidiaries, MC subsidiaries of BHCs originated riskier mortgages characterized by borrowers with lower credit scores, lower incomes, higher loan-to-income ratios, and higher default rates.
-Our results imply that regulation had the capacity to prevent the deterioration of pre-crisis lending standards, but only if consistently applied and enforced for all types of intermediaries.
+Mortgage companies (MCs) do not fall under the strict regulatory regime of depository institutions.
+We empirically show that this gap resulted in regulatory arbitrage and allowed bank holding companies (BHCs) to circumvent consumer compliance regulations, mitigate capital requirements, and reduce exposure to loan-related losses.
+Compared to bank subsidiaries, MC subsidiaries of BHCs originated riskier mortgages to borrowers with lower credit scores, lower incomes, higher loan-to-income ratios, and higher default rates.
+Our results imply that precrisis regulations had the capacity to mitigate the deterioration of lending standards if consistently applied and enforced for all types of intermediaries.

 Keywords: Banking Regulation, Regulatory Arbitrage, Shadow Banking, Lending Standards, Mortgage, Foreclosure, Bank, Crisis

 JEL Classification: G21, G28, D12